 Maximizing rewards: Understanding Citi Dividend cash back limits

 The Citi Dividend card limits the total amount of cash back you can earn during the calendar year to $300.
 This limit includes all cash back you earn during the year.
-This means that if you use your card only for 5% bonus categories, you can earn 5% cash back on up to $6,000 of category spending during the year.
-Many other rotating category cards cap the amount you can earn from bonus categories each quarter.
-The Citi Dividend caps the rewards you can earn from all spending.
+After earning $300 of cash back, you’ll earn no cash back on any purchases for the rest of the calendar year.

 Another quirk to consider is that Citi’s limit on the cash back you earn with your Citi Dividend Card is based on when your cash back is awarded, not when it is earned.
 This becomes most relevant at the end of the year.
 If you use your card in late December, but your statement closes in January, you’ll earn cash back based on Citi’s fourth-quarter bonus categories, but next year’s cash back limit will apply to the cash back you earn.